-In quantifying emissions along agri-food value chains, Ireland presents an interesting case study.
-Ireland has a target to achieve a 20% reduction of non-Emission Trading Scheme (non-ETS) emissions (i.e. agriculture, transport, the built environment, waste and non-energy intensive industry) on 2005 levels, by 2020.
-As a result of the high share of ruminants (dairy and beef animals) in Irish agriculture3, the sector is responsible for approximately one third of non-ETS emissions (32.3% in 2016) (EPA, 2017).
-However, a European Commission report showed that the Irish grass-based production model has the lowest carbon footprint in the EU for milk, and the fifth lowest carbon footprint in the EU for beef (Leip et al., 2010).
+In quantifying emissions along an agri-food value chain, Ireland presents an interesting case study.
+A European Commission report shows that the Irish grass-based production model has the lowest carbon footprint in the EU for milk, and the fifth lowest carbon footprint in the EU for beef (Leip et al., 2010).
 Largely on foot of the marketing of these sustainability credentials, Ireland has gained a reputation as a producer of high quality food and drink for global markets (FutureInFood, 2017) with exports in excess of 75% of its total agricultural output.
-However, Ireland has targets to significantly expand agricultural production for the dairy and beef sectors (DAFM, 2015), which is already leading to an increase in annual emissions.
-The achievement of sustainable intensification will thus require an assessment of emissions along the value chain to optimise expansion in sectors with the greatest environmental and economic comparative advantage.
+Ireland also has targets to significantly expand agricultural production for the dairy and beef sectors.
+However, the achievement of further expansion while complying with environmental regulation will require an assessment of emissions along the value chain in order to address possible inefficiencies and to optimise expansion in sectors with the greatest environmental and economic comparative advantage.